fx-lange/unity-typed-enum/README.md

 }
 ```

-## Dependencies

-* Unity 2022.2 (as the property drawer is only implemented in UIToolkit)

-## Issues
+## Known Issues

 * Currently we compare the type in equals to make sure we don't compare frogs with apples.
-Might be overhead?
+Possible overhead.